 Here is a test that reproduce the issue:

-#2 Updated by Sebastian Dietrich almost 4 years ago
+#2 Updated by Sebastian Dietrich about 4 years ago

 Please also note that your test creates the tables in a way that makes duplicate values much more likely:

 When creating the child tables you define the inherited columns again.
 For the gid column this creates a new sequence for each child table.
 Duplicate values are almost guaranteed.

 You should rather define only new columns and skip the inherited ones.
 The gid column in the child table then uses the same sequence as the parent table and duplicate values can only happen when manually entering values for gid.

 CREATE TABLE qgis_test.child_table ( gid serial NOT NULL, geom geometry(Point,4326), code character varying, CONSTRAINT child_pkey PRIMARY KEY (gid) ) INHERITS ( qgis_test.base_table)

 CREATE TABLE qgis_test.child_table ( CONSTRAINT child_pkey PRIMARY KEY (gid) ) INHERITS ( qgis_test.base_table)